davidk/part-fillers/README.md

 ### Sources and acknowledgements

 Half the trouble of filling out this list is finding good quality/tested parts.
-This means that sometimes parts numbers are borrowed from high quality projects which freely list their Bill of Materials.
+This means that sometimes parts are borrowed from high quality projects which freely list their Bill of Materials.
 The following is thanks in general to these projects; you may be able to use parts found on this list to build some of these.

 | Project | Description | Author |